Abdurrahheem/Graph-Structure-Learning4Brain-Activity/README.md

 ```
 ------
 ### **Prerequisites**
+It is recommened to create conda environment with Pyhton 3.8.x version

 In order to run the training you will need to install dependencies.
 To do that, run the following